-Overnight guests and visitors are limited to no more than three consecutive nights.
+Overnight guests and visitors (a Springfield College student present in a residential space not assigned to them) are limited to no more than three consecutive nights.
 The roommate(s) must grant consent.
-A student host is responsible for the conduct of their guest(s) and visitor(s), and must accompany guests and visitors at all times while in the residence halls.
+A student host is responsible for the conduct of their guest(s) and visitor(s) and must accompany guests and visitors at all times while in the residence halls.
 All guests and visitors must comply with College rules and regulations.
 Guest and visitor privileges may not be extended for the purpose of cohabitation.
 No student may have more than two guests or visitors at any given time.